Lisbon Trams Part One:

-Also pictured below, right, by David Gourlay, is museum tram 283 which in March made a photo stop at Corpo Santo on the curve normally used by route 25 - which may have made it the first bogie tram to go there since the route 19 closed in April, 1991.
+Also pictured below, right, by David Gourlay, is museum tram 283 which in March made a photo stop at Corpo Santo on the curve normally used by route 25, which may have made it the first bogie tram to go there since the route 19 (to Alcantara Terra) closed in April, 1991.
 Pictured left is Tourist Tram 10 being moved to its new location.

 Lisbon's tram network map has seen large cuts over the last 25 years.
-Having been reduced to five routes, from 2018 it has six remaining services, which are all operated by the Carris company.
-On 24 April 2018, after almost 22 years of closure, the route 24, was reopened, albeit in a shortened form from Praça Camões (near the Chiado exit of the Metro station of Baixa-Chiado) to Campolide.
+Having been reduced to five routes for many years, from 2018 it has six remaining services, which are all operated by the Carris company.
+The sixth route was a restoration, on 24 April 2018 after almost 22 years of closure, of part of the route 24.
+This shortened route runs from from Praça Camões (near the Chiado exit of the Metro station of Baixa-Chiado) to Campolide.
 The six surviving routes are, therefore:

-Before it reaches Belém it also stops at the Carris tram depot at santo Amaro where the Carris musuem is also located.
+Before it reaches Belém the tram also stops at the Carris tram depot at Santo Amaro where the Carris museum is located.

-Formerly the route extended to the west beyond Dafundo to Cruz Quebrada, with a branch from there to the national football stadium (Jamor), where Glasgow Celtic famously won the European Cup.
+Formerly the route extended even further to the west, beyond Dafundo to Cruz Quebrada, with a branch from there to the national football stadium (Jamor), where Glasgow Celtic famously won the European Cup.
 In the June 2018 issue of Today's Railways Europe magazine, it states that there are plans to re-open the 15 line beyond Algés to its old terminus at Cruz Quebrada.

 The 15 route is the only service operated by the 1995 Siemens articulated trams which have capacity for 210 passengers.
-It has a useful interchange with the rail services on the Cascais Line, with city buses and with river ferries at Cais do Sodré.
+It has a useful interchange at Cais do Sodré with the rail services on the Cascais Line, with city buses and with river ferries.

 All other Lisbon tram routes nowadays are operated by the smaller "remodelados" trams.

-Ajuda cemetery is one of three burial grounds which formed termini for Lisbon trams.
+Ajuda cemetery is one of three burial grounds which formed historical termini for various Lisbon tram routes.
 The cemetery terminus at Prazeres is still functioning, on route 25, but the route 17 to the Alto do São João cemetery has long since ceased to operate.

-Before its rerouting from Belém, route 18 had been reported to be facing complete closure and was also threatened with curtailment at its former western end at Largo do Calvário (near Santo Amaro tram depot).
-Approval existed to construct a new turning loop at Calvário, near Santo Amaro depot, but that was never built.
+Before its most recent rerouting, route 18 had been reported to be facing complete closure and had also been threatened with curtailment at its former western end at Largo do Calvário (near Santo Amaro tram depot).
+Indeed, approval existed to construct a new turning loop at Calvário, near Santo Amaro depot, but that was not built.
 In 2009, the starting point for this route had been moved to P. Figueira from Rua da Alfândega but in 2012 its starting point was Cais do Sodre.